rayx/pickhost/README.md

 ## A Simple Example

-To use pickhost, you need to add your hosts to its config file.
-The config file is located at $HOME/.config/pickhost/hosts by default.
-Or you can specify a custom config file using -f option if you like.
+To use pickhost, you need to add your hosts to a config file.
+Pickhost looks for its config file at $HOME/.config/pickhost/hosts by default.
+You can specify a custom config file by using -f option.
 Config file is of INI format.
 You can edit it with any editor you like.
-Pickhost provides a convenient option -e, which opens the file using editor specified by EDITOR environment variable or vi if it's not set.
+Pickhost provides a convenient option -e, which opens the file using vi or $EDITOR if it's set.

+So, if this is the first time you run pickhost, you should run the following command to edit the default config file:

     $ pickhost -e

-Add the following to the file:
+As an example you can add the following lines to it:

     [ARM servers]
     server-5 = rayx@10.64.4.5 #centos 7.4